Member Login:

 I've just subscribed.
 Should I trade immediately on the current signal, or wait until the next change?

 If a signal doesn't change, it's considered to have been re-issued, and is just as valid as when it was "new".
 So it's best to immediately enter the signal given at the close, whether it has changed or not.
-But if you choose not to, that's fine - this is a quick system and a new signal is bound to come very soon.
+But if you choose not to, that's fine - these are quick systems and a new signal is bound to come very soon.

 Should I bail out of a losing signal?